Healthcare and Insurance

 We are Local Experts for Valencia and offer expat advice both directly and through other hand-picked expat service partners in the region.

-The Spanish National Statistics Institute says that in the wider Valencia region - known as the "autonomous community" - there were just over 700,000 foreigners resident in 2019, which makes up just over 14% of the total population.
+The Spanish National Statistics Institute says that in the wider Valencia region - known as the "autonomous community" - there were just under 780,000 foreigners resident in 2022, which makes up just under 15% of the total population.

 Within the region there are pockets with even higher proportions of immigrants, especially in and around coastal towns and/or the Alicante area, such as Torrevieja, Orihuela Costa, Denia, Benidorm and Javea, which are all particularly popular with expats.